 Our aim with The News Spy was to make a trading platform that catered to an average person looking to get involved with training.

 We’ve removed as many barriers for entry as possible, and thanks to our trading algorithm, that includes formal education, too.
-Rather than spending the time to study how to read financial trading charts, our system is going to do it for you.
 The News Spy want you to focus on nailing the fundamentals before you get into the technical stuff, so our system does the market research in your place.
 From there, all you have to do is trade, giving you the freedom to focus on the parts of your trading game that matters the most.

 The first thing you need to do is register for an account.
 Fill in some basic paperwork, and one of our agents should have you up and running within hours of you submitting your account request.